brainlife/docs/docs/user/tutorial.md

     *a collection of related sets of information that is composed of separate elements but can be manipulated as a unit by a computer.*

 `dataset` is a set of files/directories for a specific subject and modaility.
 It is the smallest set of data that you can interact with in Brainlife.
-For example, `neuro/dwi` dataset is a `dwi.nii.gz`, `dwi.bvecs`, and `dwi.bvals`.
+For example, `neuro/dwi` dataset consists of files such as `dwi.nii.gz` (a file containing the actual 4D diffusion brain image data), `dwi.bvecs`, and `dwi.bvals` (which describe how the image was acquired by the MRI scanner).
 Or freesurfer output for a subject is considered to be a single "dataset" containing many directories and files.
 Brainlife processes data at each subject level, and for each dataset.
 Brainlife Datasets are immutable; you cannot modify the content of the dataset once you create it, although you can modify its metadata (description, tags, sidecard).

 ## Upload Dataset